Global Alliance in Management Education: Academic members

 Schools offering the CEMS Master's in International Management (CEMS MIM):

+Suspended

 Corporate partners

 Nearly 70 corporate partners contribute financially on an annual basis and provide the programme with human resources and input into the curriculum itself in each country they are based.
-They chart skills courses, give lectures or invite CEMS students to company activities where students learn about corporate practices or solve cases.
-These connections are very useful to promote the company to the students, while the students gain insight into real-world problems and solution approaches.

-Students are advised to be responsible and arrange by themselves an internship partner which will accept the student intern for at least ten consecutive weeks.
+Students are advised to arrange by themselves an internship partner which will accept the student intern for at least ten consecutive weeks.
 There are student visa requirements that each student takes responsibility to abide by, and the regulation varies by each local government.

 Social partners

 The first CEMS social partners joined the organisation in December 2010.
 These are the first in a series of non-profits and NGOs that contribute to the alliance in a way identical to corporate partners (selection and admission of students, governance, curriculum delivery, proposal of internships and employment opportunities).
 This new initiative is part of a major sustainability drive from within CEMS.
 In the same vein, CEMS has also signed the PRME (Principles for Responsible Management Education) declaration.